 An example of a SNAPS would be a 5-minute synopsis on how cardiovascular disease risk is determined, or approach to abdominal pain in a primary care setting.
 There will be 5-6 presentations for each session over the lunch-hour period on the Thursday of the 2nd and 3rd week.
 Students will be randomly assigned to present in each session.
 Attending both SNAPS sessions is mandatory.
 If you are absent from one or both SNAPS sessions, you must complete a make-up assignment before the end of the rotation.
 The make-up assignment will be sent to you by the FM Clerkship Evaluation Coordinator.
 If you are absent from the SNAPS session in which you are scheduled to present, you must present your SNAPS on Zoom to the FM Clerkship Evaluation Coordinator before the end of the rotation.
-The UME FM Program Coordinator will contact you to schedule your presentation.

-You must submit your SNAPS topic to the UME FM Program Coordinator at famclerk@ucalgary.ca as soon as you decide (end of Week 1 at the latest) to ensure that another clerk is not doing the same topic.
-If there is overlap and you are the second person to submit the topic you will have to change your topic, SO SUBMIT FIRST AND THEN START THE WORK!
+To ensure there is no overlap of SNAPS topics, please submit your topic to the UME FM Program Coordinator at famclerk@ucalgary.ca during Week 1 of the rotation.
+Please do not submit your topic earlier than Week 1.
+If there is overlap and you are the second person to submit the topic, you will have to change your topic, SO SUBMIT FIRST AND THEN START THE WORK!